rodrigosaraiva/teamleadertest/README.md

 There is some technical debts described at the code to show the understanding of agile development.

-The project will be run at port 80, so it is necessary to shutdown services running at this port.
+The project will run at port 80, so it is necessary to shutdown services running at this port.

 There is a database registering the discounts applied to the orders.